CityOfBoston/CityScoreToolkit/README.md

 ### Mac/OS
 1. Open the terminal application on your computer
 2. You should see a $ sign after your username in the terminal.
-Type in "cd /Users/username/Downloads/cityscore" where the last part of that statement is the path you discovered above.
+Type in `"cd /Users/username/Downloads/cityscore"` where the last part of that statement is the path you discovered above.
-3. Now type in the following exactly as you see here: "source venv/bin/activate"
+3. Now type in the following exactly as you see here: `source venv/bin/activate`
 4. You will see (venv) at the beginning of the new line.
-Once this occurs, type "python manage.py makemigrations".
+Once this occurs, type `python manage.py makemigrations`.
 You will see the following text in black and bold:
-0014_auto_20160720_1254.py:
+`0014_auto_20160720_1254.py:`
+5. Now type `python manage.py migrate`.
+If you see a warning about URLs, you need not worry.
+6. Finally, type in `python manage.py runserver`.
+You will see a paragraph like so:
+System check identified 1 issue (0 silenced).
+July 20, 2016 - 12:56:36
+Django version 1.9.7, using settings 'cityscorewebapp.settings'
+Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
+To access your now-functional webapp, simply go to the address of the "development server" your project lists (in this case, http://127.0.0.1:8000/).
+You can now use your local computer as a server for the CityScore web application.
+This means you are now able to run the application self-sufficiently and all data is exclusively on this computer.
+Your data IS NOT collected from this package and you can use the webapp as though it were private to the computer you currently use.
+If you wish to share the webapp and make it run like a website, you will need to buy and configure a web server, which is outside the scope of this introduction.

+### Windows
+1. Open the command line application on your computer
+2. Type in `pwd C://Downloads/cityscore` where the last part of that statement is the path you discovered above.
+3. Now type in the following exactly as you see here: `venv\Scripts\activate`
+4. You will see (venv) at the beginning of the new line.
+Once this occurs, type `python manage.py makemigrations`.
+You will see the following text in black and bold:
+`0014_auto_20160720_1254.py:`
 5. Now type "python manage.py migrate".
 If you see a warning about URLs, you need not worry.
 6. Finally, type in "python manage.py runserver".
 You will see a paragraph like so:
 System check identified 1 issue (0 silenced).